avichalbadaya/cloudformation_example/README.md

 - ELBInternetSubnets (provide subnets under defined vpc for atleast 2 regions)
 - DBSubnets (provide subnets under defined vpc for atleast 2 regions)
 * Make sure that we have internet connectivity as we are downloading django app and installation files from internet.
+-You can assign IAM role to ec2 instance in CF template by changing "IamInstanceProfile" value.

 Once you make these changes , you can go to aws console and upload this template in Cloudformation service , create stack.
 Just follow next clicks and create it.